SergeyFromHell/hgrid/README.md

 hg.insert(extent1); // does nothing!
 hg.insert(extent2); // inserts extent2
 ```
+You must remember that you should not mutate spatial properties(extent[0] - extent[3]) of extent while it is inside any HGrid.
+To move extent, first you need to remove it from HGrid.
+After changing spatial properties, add it to the HGrid again.
+Notice that you can change any other (non-spatial) properties without removing the extent.

 ### Remove
 To remove extent from the grid, use 'remove' function: